 The anode rod should be inspected after a maximum of three years and annually thereafter until the condition of the anode rod dictates its replacement.
+Anode replacement is not covered by warranty.

 NOTE: Artificially softened water requires the anode rod to be inspected annually.